 - “Environmental veganism”, refers to the avoidance of animal products and opposes the industrial farming of animals as it is environmentally damaging and unsustainable.

-If you follow a healthy vegan diet, you are less likely to get heart disease, certain cancers, obesity, hypertension, erectile dysfunction, cholesterol.
+If you follow a healthy vegan diet, you are less likely to get heart disease, certain cancers, obesity, hypertension, erectile dysfunction, and cholesterol.

 Studies have also shown that vegans are less likely to be overweight and tend to have a lower percentage of body fat.
 Thus, reducing the risk of other chronic diseases.